kubernetes/cloud-provider-openstack/docs/cinder-csi-plugin/features.md

 This volume type must exist in cinder already (`openstack volume type list`)

 This should enable to attach a volume to multiple hosts/servers simultaneously.

+## Liveness probe

+The [liveness probe](https://github.com/kubernetes-csi/livenessprobe) is a sidecar container that exposes an HTTP /healthz endpoint, which serves as kubelet's livenessProbe hook to monitor health of a CSI driver.

+Cinder CSI driver added liveness probe side container by default and refer to [manifest](../../manifests/cinder-csi-plugin/cinder-csi-controllerplugin.yaml) and [charts](../../charts/cinder-csi-plugin) for more information.